chung-leong/react-seq/examples/payment/README.md

 ## Logging

-If you open the Development Console, you'll see a log of various events that occur as you interact with the
+If you open the Development Console, you'll see various events that occur as you interact with the forms:
-form:

 ![screenshot](./img/screenshot-2.jpg)